Value-form: Fetishism

 The true relationship can, according to Marx, be traced out only when the historical evolution of economic exchange is considered from its most simple beginnings to its most developed forms.
 The end-result of market development is a fully monetized economy (a "cash economy", although bankcards nowadays replace banknotes and coins), but how its workings appear to the individual at the micro-level, is often different or the inverse of its causal dynamic at the macro-level.
 According to Marx, this creates a lot of confusions in economic theorizing.

 One aim of Marx's theory is to explain how the nature of the market economy itself shapes the way that people will perceive it.
 The secret of the form of value is, that the form in which the value of products is expressed (as a relationship between traded objects), simultaneously obscures and hides the substance of the value of products.
 It obscures how the value of products is formed, and the social relations between people that exist behind the relationship between things.

 Knowing what the social substance of value is, in fact, completely unnecessary for the purpose of trade.
 All that is required to navigate the market, is knowledge of cost prices, sale prices, price averages and whether prices are going up or down.
 The conflation of value with exchange value, with price and with money grows spontaneously out of the relations of commodity trade themselves.

+In Capital, Volume 1, Marx remarked that "In bourgeois society the legal fiction prevails that each person, as a buyer, has an encyclopedic knowledge of commodities".
+From 2017 onward, however, the world's consumers can use the Google Lens app on their mobile phone, to scan any object in order to find out information and prices for that object (or a very similar object).
+According to a survey by financial services firm Empower, Americans nowadays spend an average of 2.5 hours a day, or 873 hours per year, on "dreamscrolling" (i.e. digital window shopping and gazing at dream purchases).